junxit/us-congress-code/title-06/chapter-1/sec-665g.md

 section: 665g
 ---

 # § 665g.
-State and local cybersecurity grant program
+State and Local Cybersecurity Grant Program

 - **(a)** *Definitions* In this section:
   - **(1)** *Appropriate committees of Congress* The term “appropriate committees of Congress” means—